Chapter 13 : Truth Will Out

 Harry truly meant it.
 He knew he had broken several of his rules in that interrogation room, and he had half expected Briggs to try and stop him, to set him straight as Julia had tried, but he hadn't.
 And for that, Harry appreciated him.
 Harry didn't want to be stopped or set straight.
 This was all he had; this was the only way he would get anywhere in this case.
 Briggs seemed to understand that.

 “No problem,” he answered in a nonchalant tone.
 “Your son's life is on the line.
 You're desperate.
 I get it.
 Not one of us is going to turn you in for breaching your contract.
 Even Julia.
 We're behind you on this.”

 “O'course,” said Briggs again.
 “Besides, even if you do kill Parker Namken, it's reached the point of justified self-defense.”

 Harry nodded, glad they were seeing things on the same page.
-"You know, Briggs.
-I'd been meaning to tell you something.
-If I don't make it through the end of his, Ron is of course the Executive Auror right now.
-So he'll take my place, but you will be the next Executive."
+“You know, Briggs.
+I'd been meaning to tell you something—if I don't make it through the end of this, Ron is, of course, Executive Auror right now.
+So he'll take my place, but you will be the next Executive.”